 Affording a home can be challenging when are you are a first-time buyer.
-To lend people buying a home a helping hand, the federal government lets home buyers borrow a maximum of $25,000 from their RRSPs.
+To lend people buying a home a helping hand, as of 2019, the federal government lets home buyers borrow up to a maximum of $35,000 from their RRSPs.

 When borrowing money from your RRSP under the HBP, it is important to follow the repayment rules.
 Otherwise, the withdrawals are added back to your income.
 Start repaying the withdrawals in the second year after your initial withdrawal, but make sure you qualify before you actually withdraw anything from your RRSP; there are several conditions you must meet.

 The HBP is a program to assist first-time home buyers with financing the purchase of a property.
 Under the HBP, you can borrow a maximum of $35,000 from your RRSP in a single tax year.

 To participate in the HBP, you must meet the following conditions: